Shuvamdt/Shuvamdt/README.md

 - 👀 I’m interested in android development,web development
 - 🌱 I’m currently learning DSA in java
 - 💞️ I’m looking to collaborate on any beginner friendly java projects
-- 📫 How to reach me -my insta id-@shuvamdutta963
+- 📫 How to reach me -my gmail id - shuvamdt1230@gmail.com
 -
 <!---
 Shuvamdt/Shuvamdt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.